Let's do it together Let's do it together

 Choose your theme

 Start by deciding on your theme.
-Pick out colours from your overall Christmas decorations for a co-ordinated look.
-Or why not go for a rustic theme this year?
-It gives you a great reason to decorate the table with items you can find outside.
-Think pine cones, holly, berries and foliage.
+You could pick out colours from your overall Christmas decorations for a co-ordinated look, or why not go for a rustic theme this year?
+It gives you a great reason to decorate the table with items you can find outside; think pine cones, holly, berries and foliage.
+You can always give them a DIY festive lift by using glitter spray paint!

 Add a festive base with a Christmas tablecloth

-Start with the foundation of the dinner table – the Christmas tablecloth and Christmas table runner!
+Start with the foundation of the dinner table – the Christmas tablecloth!

 Before you start thinking about all the accessories you’ll be adding to your table, you need a good base.
 Tablecloths are the perfect start, and because they’re available in so many different colours and designs you can really start setting the scene.

 Red, gold or silver ones are perfect for traditional schemes, but classic white tablecloths are great for a timeless touch and can be used all year round.
-If you love your table and don’t want to cover it up, opt for a Christmas table runner instead.
-These can add just as much style as a tablecloth.
+If you love your table and don’t want to cover it up, try getting creative with tinsel and garlands to make a festive runner.
+These can add just as much style as a tablecloth, and add some more Christmas magic!

 Add a few festive accessories